apache/cordova-docs/docs/en/edge/guide/platforms/wp8/upgrading.md

 1. Create a new Apache Cordova WP7 or WP8 3.0.0 Project.

-2. Copy the contents of your `www` directory to the new project, and be sure these items are added to the VS project.
+2. Copy the contents of the `www` directory to the new project, and be sure these items are added to the VS project.

 3. Copy and overwrite any splash screen, or icon images.